Shiradil/simpleServer/README.md

 Sends a JSON response with the message "Data successfully received" and a status of "success.".

 To use this program: `go run .`
-I'll see localhost adress, just paste it to your browser url field
+You'll see localhost adress on console, just paste it to your browser url field